uga-libraries/xml-transformations/README.md

 The exception is xml-element-value-replacement.py, which updates the value of an element in an XML file.

 See the comments at the top of each script for further details.

+## Author

+The primary author was Adriane Hanson, Head of Digital Stewardship at the University of Georgia Libraries, with contributions from Brandon Pieczko, Digital Archivist at the Russell Library.